Does A Late Period Mean I'm Pregnant? 5 Common Symptoms That Don't Always Indicate Pregnancy

 What It Feels Like: No matter how much sleep you get, you constantly feel like you just pulled an all-nighter.

-Why This Is A Sign Of Pregnancy: Hormonal changes are the culprit behind the flat-out exhaustion that many women feel in the first trimester of pregnancy — progesterone is especially key.
-But it isn't only hormones; according to the American Pregnancy Association, pregnant bodies produce more blood and experiences drops in blood sugar and blood pressure levels — all of which can make you feel tired all the time.
+Why This Is A Sign Of Pregnancy: According to the American Pregnancy Association, hormonal changes are the culprit behind the flat-out exhaustion that many people feel in the first trimester of pregnancy — progesterone plays an especially large role in this.
+But it isn't only hormones; pregnant bodies produce more blood and experience drops in blood sugar and blood pressure levels — all of which can make you feel tired all the time.

 What It Could Also Be: More like "what couldn't it be," right?
-This is a catch-all symptom, I know.
-Almost half of Americans are chronically underslept — 40 percent of us get less than seven hours of sleep a night, according to a 2013 Gallup poll — which could leave anyone sleepy.
-People struggling with thyroid disorders, Type 1 diabetes or Type 2 diabetes, sleep apnea, depression, anxiety, and other health conditions might feel fatigued.
-And people who exercise a great deal, or are taking certain cold or allergy remedies that can cause drowsiness, might feel like they need an extra nap or 10.
-If you suddenly begin to experience fatigue, it shouldn't be ignored by any means — but know that it's not a definite sign of pregnancy.
+Almost half of Americans are chronically underslept — 40 percent of us get less than seven hours of sleep a night, according to a 2013 Gallup poll.
+People struggling with thyroid disorders, Type 2 diabetes, sleep apnea, depression, anxiety, and other health conditions might especially struggle to get enough sleep.
+And people who are taking certain medications that can cause drowsiness might feel like they need an extra nap or 10.
+If you suddenly begin to experience fatigue, tell a trusted medical professional — but know that it's not a definite sign of pregnancy.

 Again, this is another case where paying attention to your body, and how it acts in various scenarios, can be helpful — in college, I once had a pregnancy scare because I seemed to get nauseous every morning; it later turned out that I simply couldn't tolerate digesting a large multi-vitamin on an empty stomach (which I was attempting to do every morning).